Can LLMs Make (Personalized) Access Control Decisions?: Discussion

-\paragraph{Threat Model} For this work, we assume a threat model in which requesters are not trying to attack the system by employing methods aimed at LLM inference, e.g, by poisoning external knowledge sources an LLM might use.
+\paragraph{Threat model} We assume a threat model in which apps are not attacking the system by employing methods aimed at LLM inference, e.g., by poisoning external knowledge sources an LLM might use.
 Future work should investigate the resilience of the system and defense mechanisms against such attacks.

+\paragraph{Statement Quality and System Design} The effectiveness of personalization depends critically on the quality of privacy statements.
+This points to two directions for future work: (1) investigating how to better support users in providing accurate, informative statements and (2) designing systems that detect when personalization is potentially harmful and fall back to safer defaults.

-\paragraph{LLM Limitations} LLMs are stochastic processes, meaning they can produce inconsistent and unpredictable outputs~\cite{atil2025nondeterminismdeterministicllmsettings}.
-Any system deploying must take this into consideration and weigh the risks against those of alternatives (e.g., decision fatigue leading a user to make arbitrary decisions).
-Further, one needs to consider the impact the cost and delay introduced by LLM inference.
-However, especially if LLM-based access control is embedded into agentic systems, it should introduce a modest relative overhead.
+\paragraph{LLM limitations} LLMs are stochastic processes that can produce inconsistent and unpredictable outputs~\cite{atil2025nondeterminismdeterministicllmsettings}.
+This must be taken into consideration and compared against the risk of alternatives (e.g., decision fatigue leading a user to make arbitrary decisions).
+Further, one needs to consider the cost and delay introduced by LLM inference.
+However, especially if LLM access control is embedded into agentic systems, it should introduce a modest relative overhead.